ChainAgnostic/CASA/README.md

 CASA is a self-organized and autonomous alliance of crypto-blockchain developers and enthusiasts.
 Its aim to create standards which support interoperability and facilitate communication between blockchain protocols, software and companies.

-CASA's organizes working groups where proposals are debated, drafted and submitted as CAIPs for the purpose implementation and community adoption.
+CASA organizes working groups where proposals are debated, drafted and submitted as CAIPs for the purpose implementation and community adoption.

 <a name="structure"></a>